 Jousting, falconry, horsemanship, and a sumptuous dinner awaits your family at Medieval Times.
-The closest location is outside Chicago – see our trip review of this fun adventure.
+The closest location is outside Chicago.

-Renaissance Festivals take place all over the country.
-We’ve listed a number near Kalamazoo.
-For a greater listing of faires/festivals, visit here.
+Renaissance Festivals take place all over the country; we’ve listed those closest to Kalamazoo.
+For a greater listing of fairs/festivals, visit here.

 Black Rock Medieval Fest | The Olde World Village, 13215 M-96, Galesburg, MI 49053